rosettarosettarosetta/ReVQ/README.md

 ## Introduction

-We conduct image reconstruction experiments on the ImageNet dataset, and the quantitative comparison is shown below:
+We conduct audio reconstruction experiments using ReVQ for audio quantization, demonstrating efficient training and high-quality audio reconstruction:

 ![res](assets/res.png)

-Our ReVQ method starts from a pre-trained [DC-AE](https://github.com/mit-han-lab/efficientvit/blob/master/applications/dc_ae/README.md) model and transforms the continuous VAE model into a VQ-VAE model.
+Our ReVQ method starts from a pre-trained audio VAE model and transforms the continuous VAE model into a VQ-VAE model for audio quantization.
+The model processes raw audio through the following pipeline:
+1. **AudioPreprocessor**: Converts raw audio to mel spectrograms
+2. **VAE Encoder**: Encodes mel spectrograms to latent space
+3. **ReVQ Quantizer**: Quantizes latents using grouped vector quantization (256 groups × 256 codes)
+4. **Decoder**: Reconstructs latents from quantized representations
+5. **VAE Decoder**: Converts back to mel spectrograms and audio

 Compared with training a VQ-VAE model from scratch, the required training time is greatly reduced, as shown below:

 ![time](assets/time.png)